 Turkey frying made easy

-To fry or to roast, that is the question.
-While most people choose to roast their turkeys for Thanksgiving Day, many would argue that frying is the way to go.
+While most people roast their Thanksgiving turkeys, many would argue that a deep-fried turkey is the way to go.
+Why?
 It creates a juicy, perfectly browned turkey that oozes with deliciousness.
-Plus, it’s a heck of a lot more fun than roasting (and dare I say more delicious, if you’re brave enough to try it)!
+Plus, it’s a heck of a lot more fun than roasting — and, dare we say, more delicious — if you’re brave enough to try it!

 Slowly pour the oil into the deep fryer, making sure not to fill the oil higher than the maximum fill line.
-While any vegetable oil will work, peanut oil is recommended and tends to work the best when frying turkeys.
-Preheat the oil to 375 degrees Fahrenheit.
+While any vegetable oil will work, peanut oil is best for frying turkeys.
+Preheat the oil to 375 F.

-Tip: Use your deep fryer outside only and over non-combustible surfaces, such as concrete or brick.
+Tip: Use your deep fryer outside only and on non-combustible surfaces, such as concrete or brick.
 Never fry over wood or plastic.